| In 1941, Americans could look either east or west and find a shooting war in

 of a $2000 loan bearing a maximum interest charge of 4 percent.
 In addition, the

+government helped job-seeking veterans find employment.
 The VFW's many efforts on behalf of veterans - on the home front, in

 the legislative arena, in union circles - did not go unremarked.
 During the war, overseas